Simple Barn-Style Roof Overhangs

 always best if a building’s roof extends out past the line of its

-rain runoff away from walls, doors and windows, and make them all
+flow of rain runoff away from walls, doors and windows, and make

 Here’s a simple, easy-to-build roof overhang